d-gamedev-team/dchip/readme.md

 - `CHIP_ENABLE_WARNINGS`

 Enable internal library warnings.
-When the internal state is in an unexpected state turning this switch on will print out warnings to stderr.
+When the internal state is in an unexpected state turning this switch on will print out warnings to the standard error stream (`stderr`).

 - `CHIP_USE_DOUBLES`

 By default all floating-point types are declared as `float`.
 Enabling this switch will use `double` types instead.

-**Note:** Regardless of this switch the D compiler will still use `real`'s for floating-point calculations, meaning that enabling this switch will likely **not** give you a big improvement in accuracy.
+**Note:** Regardless of this switch, the D compiler will still use `real`'s for floating-point calculations, meaning that enabling this switch will likely **not** give you a big improvement in accuracy.
 On the other hand, using `double`'s will use twice as much memory and could lead to a performance degradation.